bhat-prashant/reinforceML/README.md

-## reinforceML
+## ReinforceML
+A handy Data Science Assistant for beginners and exerts alike.
+ReinforceML is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming and reinforcement learning.

-# An informed Evolutionary Approach to Automated Machine Learning
+# ReinforceML: An informed Evolutionary Approach to Automated Machine Learning

 Multi-Objective Evolutionary Algorithms(MOEA) are population-based stochastic or meta-heuristic optimization algorithms.
 MOEAs involve several competing objectives and a set of Pareto optimal solutions.
 MOEAs are able to estimate Pareto optimal set in a single run by evolving a population of solutions.